vitorfgd/ResponsiveCountdownTemplate/README.md

 # responsive-countdown-html-css-template

+A simple countdown template using HTML, CSS3 and Javascript.
+This template uses a simple form to subscriber the used to an email listing (not implemented, yet!).
+You can download this template and use it however you like.

 If you'd like to help me, you can always **fork** this repository, make your chances and submit a pull request.
 I'll then evaluate and commit your changes.

 Images